top of page

 4. Consistent Routine

 Morning workouts can help you establish a consistent routine, making it easier to stick to your fitness goals.
-Your morning workout can be the first thing you do and accomplish that day so that everything else that follows is easier to check off of your to-do list.
+Your morning workout can be the first thing you do and accomplish that day, making everything else that follows easier to check off your to-do list.

 Cons of a Morning Workout